This month marks the point at which I knew I could make this whole blogging thing actually work and support my family!

 Please please please invest in your blog.
 Not so much that it causes a financial burden, but enough that you’re able to make significant growth.
 You can nickle and dime your blog to death.

 So as this was the first month I had significant income and I was determined to put that back into the blog.
-And based on where I was with Elite Blog Academy (specifically working on social media and monetization), I put my money into deeper training on Pinterest and affiliate marketing.
+And based on where I was with my blogging course (specifically working on social media and monetization), I put my money into deeper training on Pinterest and affiliate marketing.
 I picked the resources I purchased carefully and found them all but one very valuable!
 (The exception was the 10 Hour Time Block Strategy, but that’s because I am not productive when I block my time in this manner so it’s not a reflection on the content.
 Here’s how I schedule my time.)

 This is the month I also installed a security certificate on my blog, because I knew that very soon Google would start warning people who went to unsecure sites.
 While I was at it, I had my permalink structure changed to remove the dates in my URLs I’d had since the beginning.
 I had Grayson Bell from iMarkInteractive make these changes for me, which he did very quickly and reasonably.
 I HIGHLY recommend his services if you need help with WordPress.